abajowski/szkolenie/01.web-application [ amplify ]/workshop/03.initializing-amplify/readme.md

 ## LAB PURPOSE

-Initialize AWS Amplify CLI that makes it easy for us to add cloud capabilities to our web and mobile apps, with SDKs available for React and React Native, iOS, and Android.
+Initialize AWS Amplify CLI that makes it easy for us to add cloud capabilities to web and mobile apps

 ## DEFINITIONS
 ----